 Or perhaps they’ll tell you it was a complete waste.
 Now that you’re looking at it with fresh-ish eyes, the product that was so full of promise last night, might not even seem as alluring the next day.

 When it comes to your new baby, you’ll want to do anything you can for them.
+You’ll listen to unsolicited new parent advice.
 You’ll be willing to spend money, time and tears so that they are comfortable, happy and set up the best they can be to adjust to this crazy world.

-Some items, even if only a small percentage of what you’ve equipped yourself with, may save the day or night.
-But try to get to know your little person and see how they respond to what you have before you spend hundreds of dollars on stuff you will never use.
+And some new parent advice and recommended items, even if only a small percentage of what you’ve equipped yourself with, may save the day or night.
+But try to trust your instincts, get to know your little person and see how they respond to what you have before you spend hundreds of dollars on stuff you will never use.

 Nothing can compare to the time you spend with your baby.
 The smiles you share and the snuggles they’ll all too soon outgrow don’t cost anything.